Seasawher/vscode_extension_manager/README.md

 1. Download `script.ps1`

-1. Place `script.ps1` in any directory.
+1. Place `script.ps1` in the same directory where you put the `.vscode` directory.

 1. Run `script.ps1`.

-1. The execution results in a file `extensions.ps1` in the directory.
+1. The execution results in a file `extensions.ps1` in the `.vscode` directory.

-1. Pass the `extensions.ps1` file to Bob
+1. The `script.ps1` file should be added to `.gitignore` just in case.

+2. Push the repository with the `extensions.ps1` file.

 ### Bob's side